-Fixed annuities or similar options offered by employees should be inexpensive, transparent, cost-effective, and safe.
-Recipients should receive information regarding how payouts may be influenced by plan rules, the value of underlying assets, or economic conditions.
+Fixed annuities or similar options should be inexpensive, transparent, cost-effective, and safe.
+Recipients should receive information regarding how plan rules may influence payouts, the value of underlying assets, or economic conditions.

 The Department of Labor should strictly enforce employers’ fiduciary duty when choosing a provider for delivering annuity payments to plan beneficiaries.

 There should be an effective insurer of last resort to protect beneficiaries if insurance companies providing annuities fail.